charmbracelet/glow/README.md

 `glow.yml` in the default config path of you platform.
 If you're not sure where that is, please refer to `glow --help`.

+You can also set the location of config file using the `--config` flag or setting the `GLOW_CONFIG` environment variable.

 Here's an example config:

 ```yaml